Ricky-Wilson/markov-rapgen/README.md

 # Rapgen

 Markov-Chain Rap Lyrics Generator

 ## Setup

-You will need Git, Python (v2.7), and pip to be installed.
+You will need Git, Python (v3.6+), and pip to be installed.

-*AS OF NOW, THIS WILL NOT WORK ON ANY VERSION OTHER THAN Python 2.7*
+**THIS HAS NOT BEEN TESTED ON ANY VERSION BESIDES PYTHON 3.6**

 Clone the repo and `cd` into it: